 The rush to set up and support remote working arrangements kept companies operating despite pandemic-related quarantines, but the swift shift to the cloud could mean that regulatory problems loom on the horizon.
 The first question that must be answered: Where is my data?

-New Technical Questions and Answers issued by the AICPA discuss accounting issues lenders have encountered related to the Paycheck Protection Program.
+Technical Questions and Answers issued by the AICPA address nongovernmental health care entities’ accounting for governmental assistance related to the coronavirus pandemic.

 Relative to CARES Act tax provisions, state conformity to date is varied.

 A one-time deduction of up to $300 can be taken directly on individual returns.